auth0/auth0-PHP/README.md

 ### Configuration Options

-When configuring the SDK, you can either instantiate an instance of `SdkConfiguration` and pass options as named arguments in PHP 8 (strongly recommended), or as an array.
+When configuring the SDK, you can either instantiate `SdkConfiguration` and pass options as named arguments in PHP 8 (strongly recommended), or as an array.
 The [SDK Initialization step above](#sdk-initialization) uses named arguments.
 Another method of configuring the SDK is passing an array of key-values matching the argument names, and values of the matching allowed types.
 For example:

 ```PHP
 <?php